Skip to content

 What you need

-• Nothing else — the shipped workflow already declares the GitHub permissions it needs to read code and write review comments.
+• Nothing else — the workflow below already declares the GitHub permissions it needs to read code and write review comments.

 Setup